tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon-hills.md

 ---
 headerVersion: 2023.11.25
+lintedAt: '2026-08-21T23:46:56-04:00'
+lintVersion: '3.4'
-tags: [place, status/check/name]
+tags: [place]
 typeOf: topographical feature
+typeOfAlias: line of hills
+name: Chardon Hills
+pronunciation: CHAR-din hills
 whereabouts: Chardonian Empire
+dm_owner: none
 dm_notes: none
-dm_owner: none
-typeOfAlias: line of hills
+POV: modern
 title: Chardon Hills
 ---
 # The Chardon Hills
+:speaker:{ .middle } *(CHAR-din hills)*
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
 -    :octicons-location-24:{ .lg .middle } A line of hills in the [Chardonian Empire](<chardonian-empire.md>), [Greater Chardon](<../greater-chardon.md>)
 </div>

 A line of hills southeast of [Chardon](<chardon/chardon.md>), part of the high ground that separates the Chasa and Yeraad watersheds.
 Usually referred to as the hills of Chardon or the hills south of Chardon in everyday usage; the Chardon Hills is a cartographer's shorthand, primarily.